joelvaneenwyk/huginn-wiki/Running Huginn on minimal systems with low RAM & CPU e.g. Raspberry Pi.md

 **While this works, the resulting system is VERY SLOW (1-5 sec response time)**

 It is possible to run Huginn on lower performance hardware such as small ARM boards or older x86 hardware.
 The minimum requirements are yet to be specified.
-Serving only a single user for an example:  huginn + sysvinit + unicorn + mysql + nginx can be at your service on e.g. a Raspberry Pi - model B - revision 2 - 256 MB RAM - 4GB SDHC class 10 - overclocked @900 MHz
+For example, you can serve a single user with:  huginn + sysvinit + unicorn + mysql + nginx can be at your service on e.g. a Raspberry Pi - model B - revision 2 - 256 MB RAM - 4GB SDHC class 10 - overclocked @900 MHz

 Before deploying Huginn make sure you use a suitable "lightweight" OS distribution for your minimal server.
 For the RPi Raspbian works quite responsive after some optimization.
 Also remove all unnecessary packages and services and tweak the system to free as much RAM & CPU.